New Mexico Leaders To Militia: If You Want To Help Community, Stop Showing Up Armed

 A Person Shot During The Protest To Remove Conquistador Statue In Albuquerque, N.M.

 "Our reasons for being down there with guns was to, 1.
 Be a visual deterrent; 2.
 It's our Second Amendment right to open-carry in this state; and 3.
 We just want to prevent any violence from spilling out from that protest," said the group's local commander, John Curtis Burks.
-He's 33, wears a military cap and says he's works private security.
+He's 33, wears a military cap and says he works private security.

-In hindsight, Burks said, their seven guys were not prepared for 300 angry protestors.
+In hindsight, Burks said, their seven guys were not prepared for 300 angry protesters.
 "We seriously underestimated the situation that we had stepped into.
 We thought it was going to be maybe 15, 20 people trying to tear the statue down," he said.

 Rather than acting as a deterrent to violence, observers say the presence of the militia shouldering their assault-style rifles had the effect of escalating the mayhem.

-"When I saw the armed militia there, I knew immediately that somebody was going to get hurt," said Moises Gonzales, a professor of urban design at the University of New Mexico and a native rights activist.
+"When I saw the armed militia there, I knew immediately that somebody was going to get hurt," said Moises Gonzales, a professor of urban design at the University of New Mexico and a native-rights activist.
 He had organized the event as a prayer gathering.

 'Trying to provide a lesser threatening posture'

-New Mexico Gov. Michelle Lujan Grisham said the militiamen had one reason for being there: "to menace protestors."
+New Mexico Gov. Michelle Lujan Grisham said the militiamen had one reason for being there: "to menace protesters."
 And, she said, there is no place for a group "seeking to terrorize" her citizens.

 For his part, Albuquerque Mayor Tim Keller told the militia to stay away.